Alfresco/Aikau/tutorial/chapters/Tutorial2.md

 This tutorial will cover how to create a new widget that makes use of all the files.
 The widget we'll create is not truly representative of a typical widget but serves purely to provide a template for you to build on.

 Each widget is considered a module and modules are referenced relative to the package in which they are created.
-The package is defined as the first element in the Module IDentifier (or MID) so for example, the “alfresco/logo/Logo” widget can be found in the “alfresco” package.
+The package is defined as the first element in the Module IDentifier (or MID) so for example, the `alfresco/logo/Logo` widget can be found in the `alfresco` package.

 ### Step 1.
 Adding a New Package